 Students who have loans from Harvard or other institutions must keep in mind thatenrollment may only be certified for the semesters in which students are currently enrolled or for previous semesters.
 In order for most student loans to be deferred, students must be registered for a minimum of 10 credits each semester.
 Please consult the appropriate lending institution regarding requirements.
 Harvard University participates in the Student Loan Clearinghouse.
 Most student loan deferrals will be completed electronically.
 If your lender does not participate in this program, please bring your loan deferral forms to the Registrar’s Office for processing.

-An official transcript includes the student’s name, degree program/s, courses taken, grades received, date/s of the degree/s conferred, and GPA.
-The transcript is stamped with the registrar’s stamp and the HSPH seal, placed in an envelope with an explanation of the HSPH grading system, and sealed.
+An official transcript includes the student’s name, degree program(s), courses taken, grades received, date(s) of the degree(s) conferred, and GPA.
+The transcript is stamped with the registrar’s stamp and the Harvard Chan School seal, placed in an envelope with an explanation of the School grading system, and sealed.
 Should the seal be broken, the transcript is considered unofficial.
 Students who would like to review their grades before sending them to a third party should review them using the grade report feature via ALICE.
 Students may request a copy of their official transcript by submitting a Request for Transcript Form to the Registrar’s Office.
 Students who require a notarized transcript must indicate so at the time of the request.
 Students should allow five to seven business days for processing transcript requests.For students who matriculated prior to September 2003, the first transcript is issued at no charge; for subsequent requests, there is a processing fee of $2.00 for each transcript.
 Students may also elect to request transcripts on-line at www.studentclearinghouse.org.

 |Some institutions will not accept transcripts which have not been sent directly to them by the registrar.
 Please check with the third party before requesting a transcript.|